PSLmodels/taxdata/README.md

 and `make cps-files` in separate terminal windows to have the two stage2 linear programs run in parallel.
 If you try this, be sure to wait a bit until the `make puf-files` starts on stage2 before running the `make cps-files` command in the other terminal window.
+(This delay before executing `make cps-files` allows the `make puf-files` command to execute --- without any interference --- the stage1 logic, which is part of making both sets of files.)
 If you are generating the taxdata made files in an overnight run, then simply execute the `make all` command.

 You can copy the made files to your local Tax-Calculator directory tree using the [`csvcopy.sh` bash script](csvcopy.sh).
 Use the dryrun